 Trust God and let go of the past.
-Looking back with disappointment or regret is a waste of your time and it’s keeping you from God’s best.
-Stop doing it!
+Looking back with disappointment or regret is a waste of your time, and it’s keeping you from God’s best.
+So, stop doing it, friend!

 Getting out of the rearview mirror

-The good news is, as we mature in Christ, he trains us to distinguish good from evil that seeks to hurt us (Hebrews 5:14).
-As a result, we learn to make better choices, trusting God more and more, living in confidence because of His faithfulness.
+The good news is that as we mature in Christ, we learn to make better choices and trust God more and more, living in confidence because of His faithfulness.

 Help to let go of the past